 Preston City Investment Plan and Town Deal Bid

-The City Investment Plan is based on 6 key priorities for the city:
+The City Investment Plan, a 15 year vision for how the City should inclusively grow, is based on 6 key priorities for the City:

-- Transform Preston's cultural infrastructure, focusing on our cultural and leisure facilities, spaces and programmes. (basis of Town Deal submission)
+- Transform Preston's cultural infrastructure, focusing on our cultural and leisure facilities, spaces and programmes (basis of Town Deal programme).

 - Supporting Preston's economic recovery, skills, growth and resilience.